Setting standards managing vSphere using best practices when the best effort is everywhere…

 What is Best Effort, then?

-- It’s designing and building it with whomever is available regardless their skill set.
+- It’s designing and building it with whoever is available regardless of their skill set.

 - And finally, it’s living with the flaws and fighting the fires it causes.